 BSBI Scottish Recording Conferences 2018

-We are planning two one-day Recording Conferences on Saturday 14 April at Royal Botanic Garden Edinburgh and on the 28 April at Strathpeffer Community Centre in 2018.
+Book now for the Scottish Recording Conference 2018.
+We are holding two one-day recording conferences for all recorders and members interested in recording (north or south of the border) in 2018.
+They will be on the 14th April at RBGE and on the 28th April at Strathpeffer Community Centre.
 The same programme will be repeated (more or less) so folk can choose whichever is easier to travel to.
+Click the links for further information and to book.
+See also the BSBI Scotland page.

 The theme of these fully interactive Recording Conferences will be Atlas 2020 – the final two years.
 After an update on Atlas 2020, there will be sessions on the BSBI Database including monitoring Atlas progress and validation.
 There will be a mini-workshops on identifying Utricularia and Trichophorum followed by reports from the Vice-counties and concluding with a general Q&A session.